LabKey/HPLC/README.md

 `Configuration complete.
 Listening in <Your drop folder>`

 You should be ready to go.
 Any files dropped within the watched folder should be loaded to the target LabKey instance.
+If you do have an issue, check watch.log within the same folder for additional information.

 ##To View:##